-Did this financial product have a sustainable investment objective?
+Did this financial product have a sust ainable investment objective?

-objectives Yes ⋉ No It made sustainable investments with an environmental objective:% ☐ in economic activities that qualify as environmentally sustainable under the EU Taxonomy Let promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment it had a proportion of 31.79% of sustainable investments ☐ in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective: % ☐ It promoted E/S characteristics, but di c not make any sustainable investments
+] Yes × No ] made sustainable investments with an irronmental objective:% × It promoted Environmental/Social (E/S) characteristics and while it did not have in economic activities that qualify as environmentally sustainable under the EU Taxonomy as its objective a sustainable investment, it had a proportion of 36.42% of sustainable investments in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective 1 It n nade sustainable investments with a П It promoted F/S characteristics, but did not make any sustainable investments measure how the environmental or social characteristics promoted by the financial product are attained.